Forum Chat and Announcements

 |Post #1 May 24 2011, 12:19 AM||Ruru|

 Haru's story is long and very sad.
 Born as the love-child of Scott Frensif and Aya Nakyo in Niwa, her troubles began before she was even brought into the world.
 Her father, having made "a horrible mistake" by cheating on his fiance, left Aya to care for their unborn child by herself.
-Granted, he had no knowledge of the pregnancy at first, but sometimes men need to think with the right head.
-Needless to say, after Scott found out, he did all he could to help his ex-lover out without hurting his new wife too badly.
-It was just his luck that his wife got pregnant only a few months after Haru was born, and he had to care for two children, one he never saw.
+He only found out about Haru after he had tied the knot with his fiance.

 Scott Frensif had a deadly disease; deadly to those who had latent psychic powers that were never harnessed.
 This syndrome was passed down through genes, though still rather rare.
 Because of its rarity, it was named the Frensif Syndrome.
 Anyone with Scott's genes could contract it, but it only did damage to the psychics of the family.
 He passed after succumbing to the disease's fatal symptoms; the peeling away of the skin, after which it would never heal back.
 He was covered with scars as he lay in his coffin, and Haru was tortured by this sight in her dreams for a long time.

 Several years later, she opened her eyes to the darkness of her coffin.
 It took a few days, but she finally crawled out of the dirt to find the world exactly how she left it, minus the pain in her skin.
 At first, she was confused, as she thought herself to be a zombie and thought she should crave flesh.
 Instead she was just an undead person who craved nothing at all.
 She wandered around a little for a while to find out her mother had moved away and she couldn't leave the city.
-Now Haru isn't sure what else to do, but she figures she's up for anything.
+It was her loneliness that brought her to The Skulk.

 The Sex-Addicted Rage-Machine Who Can't Be Tranq'd!